 What Causes Pattern Baldness in Men and Women?

 Finasteride: a ‘DHT-blocker’ medication that reduces the levels of DHT within the body, thereby reducing hair loss.
+This is often not prescribed to women who are planning on having children as it can cause issues with foetal development.
+You can read more in this guide: Finasteride for women

-Platelet-Rich Plasma (PRP): a more invasive treatment option which involves taking a sample of a patient’s blood, concentrating the platelets within it (which are rich in growth factors) and reinjecting this solution back into the scalp.
+Platelet-Rich Plasma (PRP): a more invasive treatment option which involves taking a sample of a patient’s blood, concentrating the platelets within it (which are rich in growth factors) and re-injecting this solution back into the scalp.
 The growth factors released by the platelets are thought to activate hair follicles and enhance growth.

-Saw Palmetto vs Finasteride: How Do They Compare?
+Saw Palmetto vs Finasteride

 | Feature | Saw Palmetto | Finasteride |